Differential Pairs Without Ground: Is it a Problem?

 This is due to the fields surrounding each trace in a differential pair, as shown in the image below.
 Here, the field is non-zero at the edges of a pair, meaning it can induce common-mode or differential noise in another trace.
 In addition to isolation between layers, using a ground plane also provides additional isolation between a differential pair and any other traces on the same layer.
 This might allow you to route traces closer together.

 Note that, if you plan to use differential pairs without ground while preventing other EMI problems, you need to apply length matching so that the signals on a differential pair arrive at the receiver within their timing budget.
-This is because, when unmatched signals arrive at the receiver, their difference is measured, but any mismatch can produce a current pulse in the nearest ground region.
-If the ground region is far from the pairs (i.e., a far-away plane or the chassis), then you’ve created a short electromagnetic burst that can interfere with nearby components as radiated EMI.
+This is because, when unmatched signals arrive at the receiver, their difference is measured, but any mismatch can reduce the common-mode reduction capability of the receiver.
+In terms of the return current in any nearby reference, this would technically produce a momentary current burst in the nearest capacitively coupled ground region.
+If the ground region is far from the pairs (i.e., a far-away plane or the chassis), then you’ve your short electromagnetic burst can radiate, effectively as its own common-mode noise source.
+However, in a practical sense, this radiation is not such a worry except maybe in densely-packed PCBs, in which case you should be applying more space between crosstalk-prone components anyways.

-Modern PCB design programs like Altium Designer® give you a complete set of routing tools for high speed impedance controlled designs, making differential pairs without ground an easy task.
+Modern PCB design programs like Altium Designer® give you a complete set of routing tools for high speed impedance-controlled designs, making differential pairs without ground an easy feature to route in your PCB layout.
 Altium Designer on Altium 365® delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.

 We have only scratched the surface of what is possible to do with Altium Designer on Altium 365.
 You can check the product page for a more in-depth feature description or one of the On-Demand Webinars.